facloud/strif/README.md

-# strif
+# Scheduled trip forecast

-Scheduled trip forecast
+This is a playground project to try teaching a man how to fish.